• Skip to primary navigation

 I attended a food seminar where the audience was tested.
 It turns out I am a super-taster and can also detect the bitter compounds.
 Meanwhile, my friend was neither of those.
 Things started to make sense now: he loves overly bitter amaro (a bitter type of alcohol) and bitter foods, while amaro is one of my least favorite things to drink.

-All this means is when you taste bitterness in food (like cucumbers) you're not imagining things or being overly picky.
+All this means is when you taste bitter flavors in food (like cucumbers) you're not imagining things or being overly picky.
 It doesn't mean you have to give up on cucumbers - you just have to buy less bitter varieties and if one ends up bitter, know what to do about it.

 Are they safe to eat?

-They are safe to eat, as long as they aren't also showing signs of spoilage (like a sour smell or deterioration).
+Bitter tasting cucumbers are safe to eat, as long as they aren't also showing signs of spoilage (like a sour smell or deterioration).
 Higher concentrations of the bitter compound, cucurbitacin, can cause gas for some people (which is why bitter-free cucumber varieties are often called 'burpless').

 Discard the bitter parts